toful/BotDetector/README.md

 ## Pre-requisites

 ### Getting Twitter API keys
-In order to access Twitter Streaming API, we need to get the API key, API secret, Access token and Access token secret from Twitter:
+In order to access Twitter's API, we need to get the API key, API secret, Access token and Access token secret from Twitter:

 1. Create a twitter account if you do not already have one.
 2. Go to https://apps.twitter.com/ and log.